Developing relationships, in the supply chain and beyond, that are ethical, responsible and have positive social impact.

 What is Network Rail’s approach to creating positive industry partnerships?

 Network Rail is continually striving for consistent business practices across the company and in our supply chain.
 For example, we have a zero-tolerance policy on Modern Slavery.
 This policy is implemented through contractual and legal agreements with contractors, as well as the requirement of evidence from the supply chain of fair, ethical, and legal business practices.
-Further, Network Rail is conscious to only partner with reputable and legitimate industries for mutual benefit, as we are legally, and publically, responsible for business practices associated with us through our supply chain.
+Further, Network Rail is conscious to only partner with reputable and legitimate industries for mutual benefit, as we are legally, and publicly, responsible for business practices associated with us through our supply chain.

 For general enquiries, please email email@example.com.